wpilibsuite/frc-docs/source/docs/software/commandbased/profilepid-subsystems-commands.rst

 .. note:: For a description of the WPILib PID control features used by these command-based wrappers, see :ref:`docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib`.

-.. note:: Unlike the earlier version of ``PIDController``, the 2020 ``ProfiledPIDController`` class runs *synchronously*, and is not handled in its own thread.
-Accordingly, changing its ``period`` parameter will *not* change the actual frequency at which it runs in any of these wrapper classes.
-Users should never modify the ``period`` parameter unless they are certain of what they are doing.

 A common FRC\ |reg| controls solution is to pair a trapezoidal motion profile for setpoint generation with a PID controller for setpoint tracking.
 To facilitate this, WPILib includes its own :ref:`ProfiledPIDController <docs/software/advanced-controls/controllers/profiled-pidcontroller:Combining Motion Profiling and PID Control with ProfiledPIDController>` class.
 To further aid teams in integrating this functionality into their robots, the command-based framework contains two convenience wrappers for the ``ProfiledPIDController`` class: ``ProfiledPIDSubsystem``, which integrates the controller into a subsystem, and ``ProfiledPIDCommand``, which integrates the controller into a command.

 ProfiledPIDSubsystem